Church of the Incarnation, Roman Catholic (Manhattan)

-The Church of the Incarnation is a Roman Catholic parish church in the Roman Catholic Archdiocese of New York, located at 1290 St. Nicholas Avenue (Juan Pablo Duarte Boulevard) at the corner with 175th Street in the Washington Heights neighborhood of Manhattan in New York City.
+The Church of the Incarnation is a Catholic parish church in the Archdiocese of New York, located at 1290 St. Nicholas Avenue (Juan Pablo Duarte Boulevard) at the corner with 175th Street in the Washington Heights neighborhood of Manhattan in New York City.
 The church is known as "the St. Patrick's Cathedral of Washington Heights".

 History

 The parish "was founded in 1908 by the Rev. P. J. Mahoney, D.D.", the parish's first pastor, formed in response to "…the rapid growth of the city along the Hudson River above 145th Street…".
 Mass was said in a store until the erection in 1910 of a two-story building, which serves as a school and church.
 Ground for a church adjoins the school building on the corner of 175th and St. Nicholas Avenue".
-In 1914, the Rev. Dr. Mahoney was still pastor and was assisted by the Rev. Francis A. Kiniry and Rev. Joseph V. Stanford, the three of whom occupied a recently completed "handsome three-story rectory".
+In 1914, the Mahoney was still pastor and was assisted by Francis A. Kiniry and Joseph V. Stanford, the three of whom occupied a recently completed "handsome three-story rectory".

-Soon after his arrival in the United States in 1951, Fr.
-Ivan Illich was made an assistant priest of the parish.
+Soon after his arrival in the United States in 1951, Ivan Illich was made an assistant priest of the parish.
 He preached under the name of John Illich, at the suggestion of the Parish's pastor, who claimed that the name Ivan "sounded communist".
 At Incarnation, Illich rose to prominence as an ally of the large Puerto Rican community in Washington Heights, organizing cultural outlets for them, such as the San Juan Fiesta, a celebration of Puerto Rico and its patron saint which eventually evolved into the still-extant Puerto Rican Day Parade.
 The success of Illich attracted the attention of the Archbishop of New York, Cardinal Spellman, eventually resulting in Illich's naming as vice-rector of the Catholic University of Puerto Rico in 1956.

-The current pastor is Reverend Edward Russell.
+The current pastor is Edward Russell.